TraversetheDOM/stats-preview-card-component/README.md

 ### What I learned

-Made use of the picture elemnent to set different images at different break points.
-See code snippet below;
+Using the picture element to set different images at different breakpoints.
+See the code snippet below;

 ```html
 <picture class="bg_img">